jayaesxh/Software-Lab-23/docs/Dimensions Tab.rst

 Usage
 -----

-++Note: The following steps shall be proceeded after executing the steps from Parameters Tab++
+**Note: The following steps shall be proceeded after executing the steps from Parameters Tab**

 1. Click the ``Create/Label Dimension`` button.
 2. This button creates labelled dimension between building elements and grids.
 By clicking on the label of dimension, the user can control the distance of building element from the grid.